OceanDev1/web-wearable-device/README.md

 - `environment.prod.ts`: used for production (automatically substituted when building with `--configuration production`).

 MQTT connection settings, backend API URLs, etc. must be configured in these files before running or building the app.

+### ⚠️ Security Warning

+`src/utils/configs/IApi.ts` hard-codes the real server IP and port (`118.69.168.44:9991`) directly in the source.
+Since this repo is public, that infrastructure detail is exposed. `SERVER_MAIN` should be read from `environment.ts`/`environment.prod.ts` instead of being hard-coded here.

 ## Project structure